Table of Contents

 * Contributes to the 40 OPIR hours.

 For students interested in experiencing and developing their oral advocacy and lawyering skills, Osgoode provides multiple opportunities to do so through its moots.
 There are moots catered specifically to first-year students and upper year students, such as the Lerners Cup and the Corporate/Securities Law Moot, respectively, many of which may be for credit.
-In addition, students can participate in moots and lawyering skills competitions that are not for credit, such as the Hicks Morley Cup and the Canadian Client Consultation Competition.
+In addition, students can participate in moots and lawyering skills competitions that are not for credit, such as the International Law School Mediation Tournament and the Canadian Client Consultation Competition.

 “Mooting at Osgoode is the experience of a lifetime.
 During the 5th and 6th semester of my JD/MBA year, I was fortunate enough to participate in the Price Media Law Moot Court Competition as an oralist.
 I spent the entire school year preparing arguments and being trained by a variety of litigators with expertise in media law, corporate law, criminal law, human rights and international law.
 I was also able to travel to New York City and Oxford, UK where my team and I competed against over 40 legal institutions from across the globe.